 After years of loss and indecision, they finally caught a break in a surprising new medium: Film.

-While Marvel’s previous movies — like Howard the Duck — didn’t always work out, they had their share of hits, like Blade and X-Men were hits.
+While Marvel’s previous movies — like Howard the Duck — didn’t always work out, they had their share of hits, like Blade and X-Men.

 Still, Marvel only got a small percentage of the profits since outside studios made the films, and they couldn’t survive on such small profit margins.